 The finding of gangrenous cholecystitis does not change the surgical management of cholecystitis.
 However, knowing that a patient has an increased risk for gangrenous cholecystitis may prompt earlier surgical intervention.

 Microorganisms have been directly and indirectly implicated in several studies investigating gallbladder rupture, infection, and perforation.
 Some specific organisms that were isolated from the research subjects are as follows:

 - Species from genera Staphylococcus

 Aside from bacterial infection, the biliary tract is also susceptible to parasitic invasion.
-Liver flukes causing chlonorchiasis, roundworms that cause ascariasis, and tapeworms like Taenia saginata that cause echinococcosis have been specifically studied in separate instances.
+Liver flukes causing clonorchiasis, roundworms that cause ascariasis, and tapeworms like Taenia saginata that cause echinococcosis have been studied in separate instances.

-Blunt injuries to the gallbladder are rare because its strategic anatomic location provides a natural “shield” against traumatic injuries.
-However, there are still remote instances when the organ may be perforated or ruptured.
+Blunt injuries to the gallbladder are rare because its strategic anatomic location provides a natural shield against traumatic injuries.
+However, remote instances exist when the organ may be perforated or ruptured.
 This happens to about 2-3% of all blunt abdominal trauma.
 Some incidences that may account for this possibility include:

 - Car accidents (seat belt compression)

 Whether you’re suffering from a gallbladder rupture or a perforation, it is imperative to have an emergency surgical treatment.

 A procedure for draining the fluid from the gallbladder through a tube or catheter called percutaneous cholecystostomy is sometimes performed if surgery is not an option.
 Occasionally, this method is used for stone dissolution and extraction as an alternative to gallbladder removal.

 Whatever the chosen mode of treatment may be, early diagnosis and standard testing are critical for timely medical response.